ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 Of course, there are several issues.

 **Tree trimming takes time**.
-Almost obviuosly, when you manage many small subpieces of your task and relations between them, it requires larger part of your time.
+Almost obviously, when you manage many small pieces of your task and relations between them, it requires larger part of your time.
 On the flip side, detailed and flexible planning often allows one to foresee and avoid traps before falling into them.

 And it saves the time you might lose when escaping from these traps.